Football Lads Alliance

-The Football Lads Alliance (FLA) is a right-wing movement in the United Kingdom founded by John Meighan in 2017.
-According to The Times, "the movement was set up as a self-proclaimed 'anti-extremist' movement" but has increasingly become associated with far-right politics and far-right activists.
+The Football Lads Alliance (FLA) is a far-right movement in the United Kingdom founded by John Meighan in 2017.
+According to The Times, "the movement was set up as a self-proclaimed 'anti-extremist' movement" but has increasingly become associated with far-right politics and far-right activists, and has been described as a part of the counter-jihad movement.
+The FLA subsequently split, leading some senior activists to set up the Democratic Football Lads Alliance (DFLA).

 The Premier League has warned clubs that "the group is using fans and stadiums to push an anti-Muslim agenda".
 Concern has also been expressed that the Alliance is "giving cover to the far right" and "uses a secret Facebook page full of violent, racist and misogynistic posts".

-History
+Formation and early activities

-Following a number of terror attacks in the UK, including the Westminster Bridge attack (22 March 2017) and the bombing of Manchester Arena (22 May 2017), a group of Tottenham Hotspur (Spurs) supporters organised a march in London in June 2017 against extremism, led by Spurs supporter John Meighan.
+Following a number of terror attacks in the UK, including the Westminster Bridge attack (22 March 2017) and the bombing of Manchester Arena (22 May 2017), in June 2017 a group of Tottenham Hotspur (Spurs) supporters led by FLA's founder John Meighan initially organised a march in London that purported to be against "extremism".

 The FLA was registered as a private company in August 2017.
 A store was opened online selling t-shirts, hoodies and caps.

-The second FLA march was in October 2017, present were members of "Veterans Against Terrorism" (VAT), an advocacy group made up of claimed military veterans which opposes what it describes as "Islamist extremists".
+The second FLA march in October 2017 featured members of "Veterans Against Terrorism" (VAT), an advocacy group made up of claimed military veterans which opposes what it describes as "Islamist extremists".
 The Institute for Strategic Dialogue (ISD) monitored the FLA's social media posts as part of their ongoing research into extremist movements and tactics online.
 It reported that, in less than a year, the FLA had moved to the right.

 FLA organized a campaign selling pin badges featuring the poppy symbol of The Royal British Legion donating sums collected to the Legion.
 The charity however returned a £1,104 donation to the FLA on 11 April 2018 saying that, "a small number of FLA supporters have expressed views and opinions that are not compatible with the values of The Royal British Legion."

 FLA founder Meighan stood down on 16 April 2018 saying that the company would be dissolved.
 It was finally formally dissolved on 22 January 2019.

 An FLA march was held on 19 May 2018 to mark the first anniversary of the Manchester Arena bombing with around 200 people attending.
 An opposition rally was organized with around 800 people, with speakers from anti-racist and anti-fascist movements, local councillors and trade union bodies.